DmitryKolchin/NoComments/Docs/DevelopmentCommentary.md

 **Simple Aim Offset:**
 Makes the character look toward the camera direction with smooth blending using Dead Blending.

-<iframe width=800 height=800 src="https://blueprintue.com/render/32qzj0ts/" scrolling="no" allowfullscreen></iframe>
+<iframe height="100%" width="100%"  src="https://blueprintue.com/render/32qzj0ts/" scrolling="no" allowfullscreen></iframe>

 *Figure 8.
-Montage blending and post-montage logic*
+Montage blending and post-montage logic.
+After we injected the montage data, we can correct the root bone offset to control the mesh rotation and location, and setup the Foot IK.
+The final result goes to Pose History node for the Motion Matching to work.*

 **Offset Root Bone (Experimental):**
 Offsets the root bone to keep the mesh planted.
 Helps with rotation and movement alignment but still has limitations (e.g. no collision checks).